 Antora is designed to help you write and publish your documentation.
 However, we can’t fully realize this goal without your feedback!
 We encourage you to report issues, ask questions, share ideas, or discuss other aspects of this project using the communication tools provided below.

-The preferred means of communicating problems, ideas, and other feedback is through the project issue tracker.
+The preferred means of reporting bugs, regressions, and security vulnerabilities or submitting change requests is the project issue tracker.

 Issue tracker (GitLab)

-Any significant change or decision about the project is logged there.
+Any significant change or decision about the project is recorded in the issue tracker.
+The issue tracker is also used for planning releases.

 If you want to share your experience with Antora or help promote it, we encourage you to post about it on social media.
 When you talk about Antora on Twitter, you can mention the official account for the project: